RickyKoppula/rickykoppula/README.md

 I’m currently working on some exciting projects that combine my interests in data science and sports analytics.
 Stay tuned for updates as I continue to push the boundaries of what’s possible with data.

 ## 📫 Let’s Connect
-If you're interested in discussing data science, sports analytics, or potential collaborations, feel free to reach out!

 📧 Email: rickykoppula@gmail.com
 🌍 Location: Hyderabad, India